Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 Second, I spent time helping my son navigate his school’s Internet learning platform, See-Saw.
 In addition to that, he used supplemental programs such as Raz-Kids (for reading) and Splash-Learn (for math) and had weekly Webex meetings with his teacher, classmates, and speech pathologist.

 It became a balancing act.
 And, it was taxing.
 I might have been at home, but I was working more than I did when I was in the classroom.
 And, at times, it felt thankless, especially when the students didn’t turn in assignments or didn’t check-in.

 While most students were not consistent, others were.
 In some cases, students that didn’t perform or take part in traditional classroom settings were consistent with completing the given assignments on Canvas.
 In one case, a quiet autistic student completed nearly every assignment given to her.
 And, the work revealed a lot about her competency in meeting the standards.

 In addition, teachers were able to learn how to use the various tools offered.
 One teacher (a former classmate of mine) created a makeshift classroom in her living room and posted it live on Zoom.
 This attracted news coverage on a Sacramento TV news program.

 It’s summer; however, distance learning is not going away.
 As of this writing, the pandemic is not slowing down.
 In California, most school districts have chosen to start the 2020-2021 school year with distance learning.

 This is not without controversy.
 Distance learning has become political.
-The Trump administration wants schools to open (threatens to remove federal funding if they don’t).
-However, medical experts, state and district officials throughout the country warn against reopening schools without a sound plan.
+The Trump administration wants schools to open (and threatens to remove federal funding if they don’t).
+However, medical experts, and state and district officials throughout the country warn against reopening schools without a sound plan.